Lee Dong-hwan (golfer)

 Lee Dong-hwan (이동환; born 9 April 1987), also known as D. H. Lee, is a South Korean professional golfer.

-Professional career
+Career

-Lee played on the Japan Golf Tour where he has won twice: the Gateway to The Open Mizuno Open Yomiuri Classic in 2007 and the Toshin Golf Tournament in LakeWood in 2011.
+Lee has predominantly played on the Japan Golf Tour where he has won twice; the Gateway to The Open Mizuno Open Yomiuri Classic in 2007 and the Toshin Golf Tournament in LakeWood in 2011.
+He was also named rookie of the year in 2006.

-Lee was a medalist at the PGA Tour Qualifying Tournament in December 2012 and began to play on the PGA Tour in 2013.
+Lee was a medalist at the PGA Tour Qualifying Tournament in December 2012 and played on the PGA Tour in 2013.
+His best finish came at the AT&T National in June, where finished tied-for-third.

 In 2017, Lee claimed his first Web.com Tour win at the United Leasing & Finance Championship.
 He shot a final round 74 to beat Jason Gore by one shot.
 With three top-25 finishes in the 2017 season, Lee finished 20th on the Regular Season money list.

+Awards and honors

+In 2006, Lee earned Rookie of the Year honors on the Japan Golf Tour.